 Scott Wille is the director of the Del Valle ISD Child Development Center, a 4-Star Texas Rising Star center, with national accreditation through the National Association of the Education of Young Children (NAEYC).
 Scott earned his Bachelor of Science degree from the University of Wisconsin-Madison in early childhood education.
 He has worked as a kindergarten, first, and second-grade public school teacher.
 He is a certified School Librarian and served in that capacity for seven-year, before becoming the director of the Child Development Center in 2012.
 Scott has presented at national and local conferences, including the National Council of Teachers of English, Texas Elementary Principals and Supervisors Association, and the Austin chapter of the Texas Association for the Education of Young Children.
 Scott enjoys reading books to young children.
 Some of his favorite authors include Pat Mora, Todd Parr, Patricia Polacco, Chris VanAllsburg, and Mo Willems.
 He enjoys working with colleagues in the teaching profession and is motivated by the art of teaching and learning.
 Scott enjoys cooking, traveling, biking, and kayaking.
 He is a caregiver to an amazing dog, who also enjoys stories.

-Carmela Valdez is currently an early childhood, two-way dual language teacher at L.Cpl.
+Carmela Valdez is currently an early childhood, a dual language teacher at L.Cpl.
 Perez Elementary School in Austin, Texas in her 15th year of teaching.
 She has a B.A. in Theatre from The University of Texas at Austin and an M.Ed. in Early Childhood Education from Texas State University.
 This summer, she will co-teach the Heart of Texas Writing Project’s Summer Institute.
 Carmela firmly believes that every student comes with their own existing literacies and worthwhile experiences that make them who they are.
-She is passionate about her students using their voices and writing to enhance their communities and families’ lives.
+She is passionate about her students using their voices and writing to enhance their communities and families lives.
 Carmela continues to advocate for the rights of every multilingual student and believes that language is a civil right.

 Mikayla was born in Hawaii on the island of Oahu but moved to Texas at a young age.
 She grew up just south of Austin in the small town of Kyle where she met her husband, Christopher Balderas.
 She attended Texas State University in San Marcos, TX where she pursued her undergraduate degree in physics and mathematics with a teaching certificate.
 Mikayla was an infant, toddler, and preschool teacher at the Texas State University Child Development Center but is currently enjoying being a stay-at-home mom to her two young children, Leilani (3 years old) and Kekoa (6 months old).
 She enjoys spending time with her family and friends playing games, watching movies, reading books, and playing outdoors.
 She is involved in her local church and serves in their community outreaches and local missions such as the BreadBox and serving as the church liaison for TruChoice Pregnancy Resource Center.